 Grandparents filing for visitation under this provision do not have to file in conjunction with another court action.
 Instead they may file an independent suit.
 In addition to considering the best interest of the child, the court must also be satisfied as to the paternity of the child and must also find that the grandparent will abide by decisions made by the child's parents concerning the child's "physical, emotional,educational or spiritual welfare."
 See full text of 767.43.
 (Scroll down if necessary.)

 When a Parent Is Deceased

-Wisconsin Statute 54.56, formerly 880.155, provides for grandparent visitation when one or both of the child's parents are deceased.
+Wisconsin Statute 54.56 provides for grandparent visitation when one or both of the child's parents are deceased.
 Grandparents may petition for visitation even if the surviving parent or person with custody is married.
-The adoption of a child of a deceased parent does not terminate the grandparental visitation rights of the parents of the deceased.
+The adoption of a child of a deceased parent does not terminate the visitation rights of the parents of the deceased.
 See full text of 54.56.
+(Scroll down if necessary.)

 Wisconsin Statute 48.925 provides that in the case of the adoption of a child by a stepparent or other relative, "certain persons" have the right to request visitation.
-Those persons are relatives who have maintained a relationship similar to a parent-child relationship, a definition that includes some grandparents but excludes others.
-If a grandparent is included in this definition, the court must find that visitation is in the best interest of the child.
+(In other cases, adoption terminates the rights of grandparents.)
+Those persons are relatives who have maintained a relationship similar to a parent-child relationship.
+The court must find that visitation is in the best interest of the child.
 In addition, the following findings must be made: that the petitioner will not undermine the relationship between the child and any parent or adoptive parent and that the grandparent will respect the decisions made by the child's parents concerning the child's "physical, emotional, educational or spiritual welfare."
 See full text of 48.925.
+(Scroll down if necessary.)

 Go back to grandparents rights by state.